 The senior officers of a business could also be liable to a prison sentence if bribery was perpetrated with their ‘consent or connivance’.
 Disqualification from acting as a director for a substantial period of time could also arise.

 The steps to be taken to prevent bribery will clearly vary from business to business and not all businesses will need to put in place complex procedures to deal with the requirements of the legislation.
 The supporting guidance issued by the MoJ emphasises the need for a common sense approach.

 A key point noted in ‘quick start’ guidance is that ‘there is a full defence if you can show you had adequate procedures in place to prevent bribery.
 But you do not need to put bribery prevention procedures in place if there is no risk of bribery on your behalf.’

 How we can help

-We believe the above summary will help you understand the implications of the Bribery Act 2010.
-If your business is in the Surrey area and you would like to discuss the implications of the Act for you and your business in more detail please contact us at Blackwood Futcher and Co.
+We believe the summary above will help you understand the implications of the Bribery Act 2010.
+If you would like to discuss the implications of the Act for you and your business in more detail please contact us at Blackwood Futcher and Co.